Haivision/srt-rfc/draft-sharabayko-mops-srt.md

             PKT_SND_PERIOD = MIN_PERIOD;
     <CODE ENDS>

-Note that in file transmission mode the maximum allowed bandwidth (MAX_BW) for SRT can be defined.
-This limits the minimum possible packets' inter-sending period.
-Only the usage of MAXBW mode is possible ({{maxbw}}).
-In contrast with live transmission mode, there is no default value set for MAX_BW, and the transmission rate is not limited if not set explicitly.
+Note that in the case of file/message transmission the the maximum allowed bandwidth (MAX_BW) for SRT can be defined.
+This limits the minimum possible interval between packets sent.
+Only the usage of MAXBW_SET mode is possible ({{maxbw}}).
+In contrast with live streaming, there is no default value set for MAX_BW, and the transmission rate is not limited if not set explicitly.

 (2) On a loss report (NAK) packet reception: